Amur leopard: In captivity

 A captive breeding programme for the Amur leopard was established in 1961 from nine wild-born founders.
 A molecular genetic survey revealed that at least two founders of the captive pedigree had genetic information that is not consistent with any Amur leopards born in the wild.

 Both the American and European zoo populations include contribution of genes from a male founder that was a different leopard subspecies.
 It has been the strategy of the European Endangered Species Programme to minimize his contribution and maintain genetic diversity of the captive population.

 As of December 2011, 173 captive Amur leopards were held in zoos worldwide.
-Within the EESP, 54 male, 40 female and 7 unsexed individuals are kept.
+Within the EESP, 54 male, 40 female, and 7 unsexed individuals are kept.
 In American and Canadian zoos, another 31 males and 41 females are kept within the Population Management Program.

 In media

 The Animal Planet documentary The Last Leopard (2008) is about the plight of Amur leopards in Russia.
 The television series "Wild Russia" showed a glimpse into the life of leopards.
-A female leopard and her cub were featured on Planet Earth episodes "Seasonal Forests".
+A female leopard and her cub were featured in two Planet Earth episodes.